Secrets in hands of alleged RCMP spy would cause 'devastating' damage to Canada, allies: documents | CBC News

 Secrets in hands of alleged RCMP spy would cause 'devastating' damage to Canada, allies: documents

-The cache of classified intelligence documents an RCMP official was allegedly preparing to share with a foreign entity or terrorist organization is so vital to Canada's national security that the country's intelligence agencies say its misuse strikes at the heart of Canada's sovereignty and security, documents seen by CBC News reveal.
+The cache of classified intelligence material an RCMP official allegedly was preparing to share with a foreign entity or terrorist organization is so vital to Canada's national security that the country's intelligence agencies say its misuse strikes at the heart of Canada's sovereignty and security, documents seen by CBC News reveal.

-According to an assessment by the Communications Security Establishment, Canada's cybersecurity agency, and the Canadian Security Intelligence Service, Cameron Ortis, the director general of the RCMP's national intelligence co-ordination centre, had stolen intelligence that if released would cause a "HIGH" (sic) degree of damage to Canada and its allies.
+According to an assessment by the Communications Security Establishment, Canada's cybersecurity agency, and the Canadian Security Intelligence Service, Cameron Ortis, the director general of the RCMP's national intelligence co-ordination centre, had material that, if released, would cause a "HIGH" degree of damage to Canada and its allies.

 "Analysis of the contents of the reports could reasonably lead a foreign intelligence agency to draw significant conclusions about allied and Canadian intelligence targets, techniques, methods and capabilities," the documents said.